gagolews/datawranglingpy/README.md

 # Minimalist Data Wrangling with Python

-*Minimalist Data Wrangling with Python* is envisaged as a student's first, broad, yet well-structured exposure to data science.
-We explore methods for cleaning data gathered from different sources, transforming, selecting, and extracting features, performing exploratory data analysis, dimensionality reduction, identifying naturally occurring data clusters, modelling patterns in data, comparing data between groups, and reporting the discoveries made.
+*Minimalist Data Wrangling with Python* is envisaged as a student's first introduction to data science, providing a high-level overview as well as discussing key concepts in detail.
+We explore methods for cleaning data gathered from different sources, transforming, selecting, and extracting features, performing exploratory data analysis and dimensionality reduction, identifying naturally occurring data clusters, modelling patterns in data, comparing data between groups, and reporting the results.

 You can read this open-access (free!) textbook at: